What is Software Testing?

 Who is a Software Tester?

 A software tester is an integral part of a team that works on software developing projects.
 In every project, testers play a significant role because they ensure that the program is functioning properly.
 The responsibility for delivering a flawless product to the market is all on the software testing team.
 Once a project reaches a certain stage of development, jobs in software testing include designing, building, and implementing all different kind of tests to verify that product meets customers expectations.
 From small errors to complete crashes, software testing’s team mission is to find and report everything.
-From the role of the end user, they identify if any aspect of the program could be improved.
+From the role of the end user, they identify if any aspect of the program can improve.

 Skills of a Software Tester